inunix3/rxpipes/README.md

 This program is a 2D screensaver which recreates the Pipes screensaver from old MS Windows versions.

 ## Features
-- Multiple sets of pieces (see the [Piece Sets](#piece-sets) section to see them)
+- 6 available piece sets (see the [Piece Sets](#piece-sets) section to see them).
-- Each pipe has its own color, the available palettes are: none (colorless), base colors and RGB.
+- Each pipe has its own color; available palettes are: none (colorless), base colors (16 colors defined by your terminal) and RGB.
-- Change the speed of drawing (FPS).
+- Changeable FPS (frames per second).
-- The minimal and maximal length of pipes can be specified
+- The minimal and maximal length of pipes can be specified.
 - The maximal number of drawn characters can be also specified.
-To ignore this setting you can specify 0 via CLI.
+To ignore this setting specify 0 via CLI.
+The screen will be cleared when this number is reached.
-- The probability of turning pipes is changeable, it's given as a percentage in decimal form.
+- The probability of turning pipes is changeable, it's given as a percentage in decimal form (0 ..
+1).
-Specifying 0 will make this program to draw straight pipes and 1 will make your screen look like... umm... pseudo dragon curve or something like that?
+- It enters an alternate screen so it won't mess up your previous output (if your terminal does not support alternate screen, see [Installation](#installation)).

 ## Screenshots